LlewBach/cydymiaith/TESTING.md

 #### Student Role

+For clarification, here testuser3 has the role of Student.

 1. **Test Case**: testuser3 attempts to edit testuser2's post
     - **Input**: URL/edit_question/669575542cbebbe1051931c4
     - **Expected Result**: The user should be redirected to own Profile page and correct flash message shown - 'You are not authorized to do this'.